robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ![alt text 1](docs/overview_figure/overview_deception.png)
 *Figure 1.
 Illustration of the deceptive polynomial path planner pipeline.
-Our approach is designed to address factors of deception including distance from each goal (top left and right), movement direction (bottom left), and the apparent goal of the agent, as inferred from its movement trend.*
+On the left side are the factors of deception that our planner uses to generate deceptive behaviors.
+These factors include goal/decoy proximity top row),goal/decoy alignment (bottom left), and the apparent goal of the agent, as inferred from its movement trend.*

 This repository provides the source code that implements our deceptive